-Evangelization Open wide the doors to Christ through missionary discipleship and personal encounter
+Evangelization

-Go into all communities with the message of eternal salvation to awaken all God's people through a personal encounter and relationship with Jesus.
+Open wide the doors to Christ through missionary discipleship and personal encounter the message of eternal salvation to awaken all God's people through a personal encounter and relationship with Jesus.
 This call to discipleship should be addressed particularly to the marginalized and those most in need of Christ's merciful love.